Path length: 47.4 miles

 SPC coordinates: Start: 40.2 / -89.72 End: 40.6 / -88.98

 The official SPC coordinates draw a path from just SW of Mason City to near Hudson.
 When you look at the map above, the path does clip Logan County.
-That is assuming the path was straight which more than likely it was not.
-Unknown on whether Logan should be included in the official track.
+Based on damage reports that are listed in the summary, the path would have to pass through Logan County.
+Note: The length of corrected path is 55 miles – longer than the official path length of 47.4 miles.

 Note: Exact tornado path may not be straight and/or continuous.